What is Bladder Pain Syndrome?

 Plus then your Limbic system gets in charge and suddenly all your symptoms make you miserable as well as in pain, which in turn increases the pain.

 All of this happens without your consent, as an automatic process designed to protect you from a perceived threat.
 There doesn’t have to be a real threat.
 The experience however is all real – real inflammation, real sensitivity, real pain.

-The good news is that this is reversible ?
+The good news is that a lot of this is reversible!
 I’ll cover that in upcoming blog posts.
 Stay tuned!